NVIDIA/G-Assist/plugins/access-stock-tonic/README.md

 - Logs include command processing, event detection, color changes, and errors

 ---

+### Extending Prediction Entrypoints
+The prediction entrypoints are implemented in `src/tools/predictions.py` and registered in `plugin.py`.
+To add new prediction types or customize the analysis, extend these functions and update the command handler and manifest as needed.
+All entrypoints support robust error handling and parameterization for advanced use cases.

 ### Adding New Features
 To add new features: